NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 These conditions signify a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).

-The value of the `version.$CATZ` TXT RR MUST be set to "2", i.e.:
+For this memo, the value of the `version.$CATZ` TXT RR MUST be set to "2", i.e.:

 ``` dns-zone
 version.$CATZ 0 IN TXT "2"